swager6545/FPSProject/README.md

 <li>The game freezes whenever you open the door the first time</li>
 <li>The beams from the ray weapon sometimes won't render when shooting targets</li>
 <li>The name of the objects in the debug lines when picking them up don't show in the build</li>
+<li>The weapons will overlap with eachother when you pick up a new weapon if you're already equipped with one</li>

 # Assets Used
 [Crosshair Pack](https://kenney.nl/assets/crosshair-pack) by Kenny